ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 You can watch the animation of the trajectory, just to see if anything unexpected happened in your system during the run.
 Since this is a metallic system, it makes sense to disable the 'bonds' option of the visualiser.
-Press the 'play' button to start the animation.
-(If you don't have the patience to watch every single frame, you can press 'fast forward' instead.)
+Press the play button to start the animation.
+(If you don't have the patience to watch every single frame, you can press fast forward instead.)

 **Question**: What is the difference between the structures in the beginning and at the end of the simulation?